Ward³

 −45 to −70 pts

-detection collapse on a typical single-model NDR.
-In a SOC, that's the difference between seeing the breach and missing it entirely.
+less detection on a typical single-model NDR.
+In a SOC, that can be the gap between an actionable alert and an attack that stays quiet.

 The solution